Lime vs Lemon - Health impact and Nutrition Comparison

 Summary

-Lemons contain two times more vitamin C, but limes are much richer in vitamin A. In general, limes are richer in minerals, containing higher levels of calcium, copper, zinc, and phosphorus.
+Lemons contain two times more vitamin C, but limes are much richer in vitamin A. Limes generally are richer in minerals, containing higher calcium, copper, zinc, and phosphorus levels.
 Lemons, on the other hand, are richer in potassium and magnesium.

 Table of contents